Stationary Heston model: Calibration and Pricing of exotics using Product Recursive Quantization: Toward the pricing of Exotic Options

 In this part, we deal with numerical experiments in the Stationary Heston model.
 We will apply the methodology based on hybrid product recursive quantization to the pricing of European, Bermudan and Barrier options.
 For the model parameters, we consider the parameters given in Table \ref{RH:tab:params_withpena} obtained after the penalized calibration procedure and instead of considering the market value for $S_0$, we take $S_0=100$ in order to get prices of an order we are used to.
 For the size of the quantization grids, we consider grids of constant size for all time-steps: for all $k=0, \dots, n$, we take $N_{1,k} = N_1$ and $N_{2,k} = N_2$ where $n$ is the number of time steps.
 During the numerical tests, we vary the tuple values $(n,N_1,N_2)$.

 All the numerical tests have been carried out in C++ on a laptop with a 2,4 GHz 8-Core Intel Core i9 CPU.
 The computations of the transition probabilities are parallelized on the CPU.

-\paragraph{European options} First, we compare, in Table \ref{RH:tab:price_european_n_180}, the price of European options with maturity $T=0.5$ ($6$ months) computed using the quantization tree to the benchmark price computed using the methodology based on the quadrature formula (the quadrature formula with Laguerre polynomials) explained in Section \ref{RH:section:pricing_calibrationEU}.
+\paragraph{European options} First, we compare, in Table \ref{RH:tab:price_european_n_180}, the price of European options with maturity $t_n = T=0.5$ ($6$ months) computed using the quantization tree to the benchmark price computed using the methodology based on the quadrature formula (the quadrature formula with Laguerre polynomials) explained in Section \ref{RH:section:pricing_calibrationEU}.
+In place of using the backward algorithm \eqref{RH:BDPP_Quantif} (without the function max) for computing the expectation at the expiry date, we use the weights $p_{(i_1,i_2)}^k$ defined in \eqref{RH:joint_proba_couple} and built by forward induction, in order to compute

 We give, in parenthesis, the relative error induced by the quantization-based approximation.
 We compare the behavior of the pricers with different size of grids and numbers of discretization steps.
 We notice that the main part of the error is explained by the size of the time-step $n$.

 \paragraph{Bermudan options} Then, in Figure \ref{RH:fig:US_callput100_N2_10}, we display the prices of monthly exercisable Bermudan options with maturity $T=0.5$ ($6$ months) for Call and Put of strikes $K=100$.
 The prices are computed by quantization and we compare the behavior of the pricer for different choices of time-step $n$ and sizes of the asset grids $N_1$ where we set $N_2=10$.
 Again, we notice that the choice of $n$ has a high impact on the price given by quantization compared to the choice of the grid size.